grahamking/perf-ninja-rs/README.md

 You will need to watch the videos at the parent project, that's the course.
 To do the course in Rust, use this code instead of the parent C++ code.

+I recommend reading Denis' free ebook [Performance Analysis and Tuning on Modern CPUs](https://book.easyperf.net/perf_book) as you do the course.
+Things can get a little confusing otherwise, and the book all by itself is excellent; real practical performance tuning advice from an expert.

 ## Setup

 You need: